MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 ms.collection: SPCommunity
 ---

-# The Microsoft 365 Maturity Model - Collaboration Competency
+# The Microsoft 365 Maturity Model - Communication Competency

 ## Overview of the Concepts [tl;dr]